What is the difference between IRS Daily and Weekly Accounts?

 The difference is when your tax return is processed, and when updates are made and posted to your account.

-The majority of all individual tax returns that require no additional actions to the taxpayers account process to the master file on a Daily basis, unless you would meet one of the disqualifiers below on your tax account that would make you become a weekly account.
+Some individual tax returns that require no additional actions to the taxpayers account process to the master file on a Daily basis, unless you would meet one of the disqualifiers below on your tax account that would make you become a weekly account.

 - ITIN Accounts